skeddy/skeddy.github.io/welcome.md

 # A warm welcome to your PTFA

 We know you already have a lot to do when you join our school community but we wanted to introduce ourselves and give you some key information about the PTFA (that’s
-Parent Teacher Freinds Association), how you can help us, and what’s in it for you.
+Parent Teacher Friends Association), how you can help us, and what’s in it for you.

 ## Who are we?